blakadder/templates/_templates/utorch_PZE-911.markdown

 link_alt:
 ---

-"The device may be called UT40, but when it arrives the model is PZE-911 (according to the sticker).
 Everything works, power on/off, color temperature and brightness, you can go even darker than through the tuya app."